 - Reserves;

 - Inflation rates;

-- · Commodity prices; and
+- Commodity prices;

-- Discount rates.
+- Discount rates; and

+- Estimated filed Development Costs

 Reserves

 Reserves form the basis of the production profiles within the discounted cash flow models.
 Cash flows were projected for each field based on the development plans approved by senior management and reasonable assumptions that an external party would apply in appraising the assets which, in some cases, may be broader in scope than Proved and Probable reserves.